Seattle band's bass player stops shooter at Boise music venue

 "I saw him reach behind his back and grab the gun.
 That's when I moved in," Wall recalled.
 "No other options went through my head."

-"The gun I was in the pocket of his pants And he shot me through his pants, and got me in the upper thigh," Wall said.
+"The gun was in the pocket of his pants, and he shot me through his pants, and got me in the upper thigh," Wall said.

 Wall fell to the ground as Byrd ran away from the scene.
 The Shredder owner Justin Cantrell said the police responded quickly.